kaBeech/tensort/README.md

 ## Comparing it all

 Now let's take a look at how everything compares.
-Here is a graph showing the benchmarking results for average error score for our algorithms:
+Here is a graph showing the benchmarking results for average error score (over 1000 runs) for our
+algorithms: